timfayz/linux-notes/pages/keyboard-handling.md

 * Client-side rendering: the application builds an image that represents the character in a font that it chooses, then tells the X server to display that image.

 Fontconfig is a library designed to provide a list of available fonts to applications, and also for configuration for how fonts get rendered.
 The FreeType library `freetype2` renders the fonts, based on this configuration.
+Though Fontconfig is the standard in modern Linux, some applications rely on the original method of font selection and display, the X Logical Font Description.

 #### Programs
 * `Xft, freetype2, fontcofig`